Local Cultural Council Program

 Check out these resources from Mass Cultural Council:

 - Inclusive virtual programming conversation

 What are some examples of what virtual galleries/opportunities for artists could look like?

 - Mass Cultural Council’s Gallery for Artist Fellowship Grantees

 I do not have an internet connection at home, or prefer to handwrite my application.
 Can I mail a paper application?

-For FY22 and going forward, LCCs will not be able to accept paper applications.
-Please contact your LCC if you are not able to use or access the online system.
+LCCs cannot be able to accept paper applications.
+Please contact your LCC if you are not able to use or access the online application.